WilliamQLiu/williamqliu.github.io/_posts/2019-07-15-internet-protocol.md

 * Security Groups
 * Route Tables

+### IAM

+IAM (Identity and Access Management) has identify-based policies where you can allow or deny actions.

 ### Subnets

 A __subnet__ is a range of IP Addresses in your VPC.
-For example, you can launch AWS resources into a specified subnet.
+  You can launch AWS resources (e.g. an EC2 instance) into a specified subnet.
+  Each subnet needs to reside in one availability zone (cannot span zones).
 A __public subnet__ is used for resources that must be connected to the Internet.
 A __private subnet__ is used for resources that won't be connected to the Internet.
+A private subnet does not have a route table entry that points to an internet gateway.

 For AWS, each subnet has to reside entirely within one Availability Zone and cannot span zones.
+Each subnet also needs you to choose the CIDR blocks for the public or private subnets.

+#### Local Zone

+You can add optionally add subnets in a __Local Zone__, an AWS infrastucture deployment that places compute, storage, database, and other services closer to your end user.

 ### CIDR Blocks